archlinux/aur/README.md

 ### Notes:

+  - Suspend on systems using modern hybrid sleep (usually S0i3) can be a little dodgy, this kernel package includes current work collected from various kernel mailing lists and any useful patches collected from the amdgpu issue tracker but you may still encounter the occasional problem.
+If you're willing to help improve support visit the [amdgpu issue tracker][2] and find an issue that matches your problem or open a new one.

+      Xanmod-rog builds with most useful s0ix kernel cmdline flags enabled at compile time, any dmesg or kernel journal logs captured during a failure should be useful.
+See the included `capture_stb.sh` script if a developer asks you to supply SmartTrace Buffer (STB) logs during a suspend failure, the script will gather them for you automatically during every suspend.
+These STB logs can be found in /root/amd-stb-captures/.

   - Xanmod builds with the performance governor by default; this is great for performance but doesn't clock down easily and reduces battery life when used on mobile devices.
 Since this kernel package is primarily targeted at ROG laptop users I've switched the build config to default to the schedutil governor.
 I strongly suggest making a couple of bash aliases to make switching modes/governors easier, this allows you to easily boost performance or conserve battery power as needed.

     * `alias gosilent='(set -x; asusctl profile silent -t false -f silent; sudo cpupower frequency-set -g schedutil >&/dev/null;)'`
     * `alias gonormal='(set -x; asusctl profile normal -t true -f normal; sudo cpupower frequency-set -g schedutil >&/dev/null;)'`